joshleitzel/constitutions/albania/albania.md

 #### Article 88
 1. The President of the Republic is in every case elected for 5 years, with the right of reelection only once.
 2. The procedure for the election of the President begins no later than 30 days before the end of the previous presidential mandate.
 3. The President begins his duties after he takes the oath before the Assembly, but not before the mandate of the President who is leaving has been completed.
-The President swears as follows: “I swear that I will obey to the Constitution and laws of the country, that I will respect the rights and freedoms of citizens, protect the independence of the Republic, and I will serve the general interest and the progress of the Albanian People.“ The President may add: “So help me God!“
+The President swears as follows: “I swear that I will obey to the Constitution and laws of the country, that I will respect the rights and freedoms of citizens, protect the independence of the Republic, and I will serve the general interest and the progress of the Albanian People.”
+The President may add: “So help me God!”
 4. A President who resigns before the end of his mandate may not be a candidate in the presidential election that takes place after his resignation.

 #### Article 89